 General Update Information

 It’s always a good idea to make sure that you have a current backup of your web site, including your wp-content folder, your wp-config.php file, and your .htaccess file in your WordPress installation folder, and a copy of your WordPress database.
 You can use these to revert back to your original site if something unforeseen happens during the update process.
-If you are not familiar with how to do this yourself, there are several plugins available that completely automate that process for you, such as: UpDraft Plus and WordPress Backup Buddy
+If you are not familiar with how to do this yourself, there are several plugins available that completely automate that process for you, such as: UpDraft Plus and WordPress Backup Buddy.
+If you are using the Revolution Slider and have added custom CSS, please make a backup of the styles because those will be removed when you update.
+You can also backup your Fusion Theme Options on the Backup tab in Appearance > Theme Options > Backup.

 2. Do Not Keep Older Copies of The Theme In WP Theme Folder